pmjones/adr/OBJECTIONS.md

 The ADR pattern does not describe routing, dispatching, or other web handler elements.
 Those elements are more properly the purview of [_Front Controller_](https://www.martinfowler.com/eaaCatalog/frontController.html).
 When it comes to ADR, a _Front Controller_ might ...

+- inspect and/or modify the HTTP Request before dispatching it to the _Action_

+- inspect and/or modify the HTTP Response returned by the _Action_

-- pass control directly to a _Responder_ without passing through an _Action_, in particular when there is no _Domain_ interaction needed.
+- dispatch directly to a _Responder_ without passing through an _Action_, in particular when there is no _Domain_ interaction needed

-- modify the HTTP Request before dispatching it to the _Action_; likewise, it may modify the HTTP Response returned by the _Action_.

-- inspect and/or modify the HTTP Request URL with a router

-- dispatch the HTTP Request to an _Action_, and receive back the HTTP Response.

-- dispatch the HTTP Request directly to a _Responder_, and receive back the HTTP Response.

 - bypass any ADR subsystem entirely in favor of some other subsystem ...

-    - when routing fails due to URL path or HTTP method mismatches.
+    - when routing fails due to URL path, HTTP method, or other mismatches
-    - when the requested content-type cannot be presented by a _Responder_.
+    - when the requested content-type cannot be presented by a _Responder_
-    - when authentication credentials or session identifiers are not present.
+    - when authentication credentials or session identifiers are not present

 ... among other things.
 This is to say that although _Action Domain Responder_ may be one part of the request/response user interface, it may not be the entirety of the user interface.